 Price Hike: $50

-In the fall, OnePlus released 6T with much more advertisement.
-It was advertised heavily in India with collaboration with popular Actor Amita Bachan.
+In the fall, OnePlus released the 6T with much more advertisement.
+It was advertised heavily in India in collaboration with popular Actor Amita Bachan.
 They removed the fingerprint sensor on the back for an in-display fingerprint sensor.
-They made a controversial move, however, by removing 3.5mm headphone jack after mocking Apple for doing so.
+However, they made a controversial move by removing the 3.5mm headphone jack after mocking Apple for doing so.